-ISSUE 6: MAINTAIN THE UNIQUE AND DIVERSE CHARACTER OF SAN FRANCISCO'S NEIGHBORHOODS
+MAINTAIN THE UNIQUE AND DIVERSE CHARACTER OF SAN FRANCISCO'S NEIGHBORHOODS

-RECOGNIZE THE DIVERSE AND DISTINCT CHARACTER OF SAN FRANCISCO'S NEIGHBORHOODS.
+SUPPORT AND RESPECT THE DI-VERSE AND DISTINCT CHARACTER OF SAN FRANCISCO'S NEIGHBOR-HOODS.

-Promote the construction and rehabilitation of well-designed housing that emphasizes beauty, flexibility, and innovative design, and fits within existing neighborhood character.
+Promote the construction and rehabilitation of well-designed housing that emphasizes beauty, flexibility, and innovative design, and respects existing neighborhood character.

-Ensure implementation of the good design standards in project approvals.
+Ensure implementation of accepted design standards in project approvals.